AlibabaCloudDocs/aliyun_acp_learning/LLM_ACP_EN/p3_Summary&Outlook/README.md

 Whether you're a marketer, content creator, or developer, Smart Studio offers a suite of powerful AIGC (Artificial Intelligence Generated Content) features that allow you to bring your imagination to life in seconds.

-🔗 Try it out now at: [https://industrysolutions.alibabacloud.com/demo/smartstudio](https://industrysolutions.alibabacloud.com/demo/smartstudio)
+🔗 Try it out now: [https://industrysolutions.alibabacloud.com/demo/smartstudio](https://industrysolutions.alibabacloud.com/demo/smartstudio)

 Here are just a few of the creative tools you can explore: